runprocess

 | string

-Names of tasks that you want to run, specified as a character vector, cell array
+Tasks to run, specified as a character vector, cell array of character vectors,

-of character vectors, string, or string array.
-The task name is defined by the
+string, or string array.
+The task name is defined by the Name

 property of the task.